chikichikibangbang/MHW_CTC-CCL_010Template/README.md

 1. Open up the 010 Editor, drag **MHW_CTC.bt** into the 010 editor window.
 2. Open a .ctc file of your choosing, then click the drop-down arrow on the right side of the template to select the current file and run it.
 3. The hex window should now be colored and a result window pops up to allow modification.
+4. Ccl file is the same as above.

 Have fun!